Connect with me on social media:

 How do I shoot and pose the baby?

 Here are two pointers to get you started with photographing newborns.
-Whether you use natural or artificial light, you always want the light source coming from the top of the baby’s head, down the face, and to the toes.
-In other words, the top of the head should be closest to the light source and not the toes.
+Whether you use natural or artificial light, you always want the light source coming from the top of the baby’s head, down the face, and then to the toes.
+In other words, the top of the head should be closer to the light source and than the toes.
 When the toes are closer to the light than the head, it gives the effect of shining a flashlight under the chin.
 The light will travel up the baby’s face, which is not a flattering look for anyone.
 The other helpful tip is to shoot “down the baby’s nose.”
 This means you’re not shooting up the nostrils.
 Again, not a flattering angle for anyone 😉

 What time of day is best?